josh-jacobson/lambda-lecture-notes/3-3-advanced-web-applications/2-client-side-authentication.md

 # Client-Side Authentication

 ## Objectives
-After today's guided project, you should be able to:
+After today's guided project, you'll know how to:
 * Handle authentication with tokens in a React app
 * Implement protected routes using an authentication token and Redirect